ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 This desynchronization means that immediately after a transfer to HyperCore, the vault's `totalBalance()` computation will be incorrect, because it relies on both HyperEVM balances and HyperCore spot balances.
-For instance, if a deposit happens after a transfer in the same block, we will mint vHYPE against an inaccurate exchange rate.
+For instance, if a deposit happens after a transfer to HyperCore in the same block, we would mint vHYPE against an inaccurate exchange rate.

 To avoid this, we enforce a **one-block delay** between actions that we expect will change the vault's HyperCore spot balance, and any action that requires an up-to-date spot balance value.